Senegalese Tirailleurs: Between the World Wars

-During the War the much reduced French garrison in Morocco had consisted largely of battalions of Tirailleurs Sénégalais, who were not affected by the divided loyalties of locally recruited troops and who could be more readily spared from service on the Western Front than French troops.
-On 13 April 1925 the Rif War spilled over into French Morocco when eight thousand Berber fighters attacked a line of French outposts recently established in disputed territory north of the Ouerghala River.
+During the war, the much-reduced French garrison in Morocco had consisted largely of battalions of Tirailleurs Sénégalais, who were not affected by the divided loyalties of locally recruited troops and who could be more readily spared from service on the Western Front than French troops.
+On 13 April 1925, the Rif War spilled over into the French protectorate in Morocco when eight thousand Berber fighters attacked a line of French outposts that had recently been established in disputed territory north of the Ouergha River.
 The majority of these posts were held by Senegalese and North African tirailleurs.
-By 27 April 1925 39 out of 66 posts had fallen and their garrisons massacred, or had been abandoned.
-Faced with what had become a major war the French increased their forces in Morocco to approximately 100,000 men.
+By 27 April 1925, 39 out of 66 posts had fallen and their garrisons massacred, or had been abandoned.
+Faced with what had become a major war, the French increased their forces in Morocco to approximately 100,000 men.
 West African tirailleurs continued to play a major part in subsequent operations in both the Spanish Protectorate (until 1926) and Southern Morocco (until 1934).
-In one of many engagements, the 2nd Battalion of the 1st Regiment of Tirailleurs Sénégalais won 91 citations for bravery during fighting around Ain-Gatar on 22 June 1926.
+In one of many engagements, the 2nd Battalion of the 1st Regiment of Tirailleurs Sénégalais won 91 citations for bravery during fighting around Aïn el Gatar on 22 June 1926.

+In 1938, the tirailleurs were called in to help suppress a railway strike in Senegal, an event now known as the Thiès massacre.